In-patient luxury rehab center in Thailand

 6. Poor hygiene and grooming habits

 Poor hygiene and grooming habits refer to bad or inconsistent self-care that leads to health concerns and a messy appearance.
-People with the schizophreniform disorder tend to neglect their hygiene, which is easily noticeable by others.
+People with schizophreniform disorder tend to neglect their hygiene, which is easily noticeable by others.

 Physical effects of poor hygiene and grooming habits include gum disease, tooth decay, a faster aging process, and a higher risk of infections and diseases caused by bacteria and parasites.